IgorConstant/sala03arq/README.md

 # sala03.arq

-PT-BR: Novo projeto de site, desenvolvido para o escritório de Arquitetura na cidade de Itu.
+PT-BR: Nesse projeto, o objetivo foi desenvolver um site para o escritório de Arquitetura na cidade de Itu.
+Usando o framework [Bootstrap](https://getbootstrap.com/), o site será responsivo e o conteúdo (Banners, Controle de Funcionários, Projetos e Galerias.) será gerado dinamicamente.
+Para o front-end foi utilizado o [UiKit](https://getuikit.com/), framework modular para desenvolvimento de aplicações web.

-ENG: New website project, developed for the Architecture office in the city of Itu.
+ENG: In this project, the objective was to develop a website for the architecture office in the city of Itu.
+Using the [Bootstrap](https://getbootstrap.com/) framework, the site will be responsive and the content (Banners, Employee Control, Projects and Galleries.) will be dynamically generated.
+For the front-end, [UiKit](https://getuikit.com/), a modular framework for web application development, was used.

 ## Instalação